lint-staged/lint-staged/README.md

 ESLint throws out `warning File ignored because of a matching ignore pattern.
 Use "--no-ignore" to override` warnings that breaks the linting process ( if you used `--max-warnings=0` which is recommended ).

+#### ESLint < 7

-Based on the discussion from https://github.com/eslint/eslint/issues/9977 , it was decided that using [the outlined script ](https://github.com/eslint/eslint/issues/9977#issuecomment-406420893)is the best route to fix this.
+Based on the discussion from [this issue](https://github.com/eslint/eslint/issues/9977), it was decided that using [the outlined script ](https://github.com/eslint/eslint/issues/9977#issuecomment-406420893)is the best route to fix this.

 So you can setup a `.lintstagedrc.js` config file to do this: